Heat pump technologies work more effectively with correctly designed domestic heating systems.

 Hot Water Storage

-The flow temperatures produced by heat pumps are a lot lower than those achieved by a boiler (typically 55 degrees).
+Heat pumps’ flow temperatures are much lower than those of a boiler (typically 55 degrees).
 The lower temperature means the design of the heating system is critical.

-The move away from combination boilers and back to stored hot water might seem like a backward step, but the need for more efficient systems, using renewable energy sources, and the benefits surrounding this are crucial to achieving low carbon targets.
+Moving away from combination boilers and back to stored hot water might seem like a backward step.
+Still, the need for more efficient systems, renewable energy sources, and the benefits surrounding this are crucial to achieving low carbon targets.

 In addition, there is a need to re-educate homeowners and heating engineers on the design and usage of newer systems.